specmesh/specmesh-build/cli/README.md

 ### Common  config
-`provision` will look for a `provision.properties` file in the docker /app/ folder (i.e. /app/provision.properties) A sample config can contain default data config.
+`provision` will look for a `provision.properties` file in the docker /app/ folder (i.e. /app/provision.properties) A sample config is used for managing common config properties.

 File provision.properties (will be automatically loaded from docker `/app/provision.properties`)